Documentation

 • Multimodal Input Intelligence — Integrates visual data (screenshots, screen recordings, error images) with logs, metrics, and traces to triage bugs across your full application stack.

 • Built for Large Context — Fan-out / fan-in agentic architecture efficiently processes massive data volumes.
-Up to 16× throughput through intelligent parallelization.

 Get Started